 Abdillah had also stumbled upon representing Singapore Polytechnic is the annual MIQ Competition in 2004.
 Initially for fun, he eventually made it to the top 4 of those who registered to participate in the competition.
 Together with his other team members, they went on to the Quarter-Finals of the competition and took home the title of ‘Best Joker Award’.

 Abdillah was also in the Rugby team which he served for the last two years of his Polytechnic life and represented the school in the annual Inter-Varsity competition.
 His team had also participated in the M1 Touch tournament and had achieved the 3rd position.

 In 2004, the year of graduation, Abdillah was then invited by a group of individuals passionate in the performing arts to participate in an Inter-Varsity Malay Drama Competition, Pentas Pujangga, organized by Persatuan Bahasa Melayu Universiti Kebangsaan Singapura (PBMUKS).

 The group, represented Singapore Polytechnic under the name, Sang Singa Purba, went on to take home the Championship, Best Director Award and Most Creative Award.
-Abdillah has since remained on the group as one of the advisors till today.
+Abdillah has since remained on the group as one of the advisors till its closure in 2010.